Ficool

 Then everything was gone.

-He shrugged.
+The kid shrugged.
 'I guess being a child again changes you.'

-With brutal force, he tore Mr. Mime in half at the waist.
+With brutal force, he tore Mr. Stitch in half at the waist.
 Flesh ripped apart with a sickening sound.
 Black blood sprayed across the sand, splattering his chest and face as the two halves fell apart.
 For a heartbeat, it looked like he'd won.

-Then Mr. Mime's arm moved, screeching.
+Then Mr. Stitch's arm moved, screeching.

 Some cheered.
 Others shouted and cursed, trash and scraps flying as bets were lost.